Indoor Gardening with Kitchen Waste

 Grow a garden with an extra dose of environmental-friendliness by using plant scraps that usually get thrown away.
 Full of dirty hands-on fun, this activity is a great way to teach your kids about the science behind plant growth.

 Introduce the experiment by talking about the six basic parts of plants: roots, stems, leaves, flowers, fruit, and seeds.
-Ask her to think about some of the plant-based foods, including carrots and pineapples, that she eats regularly and guess what part of the plant each one is.
-She probably already knows that pineapples are fruit but does she know that carrots are actually roots?
+Ask your child to think about some of the plant-based foods, including carrots and pineapples, that they eat regularly and guess what part of the plant each one is.
+Your child probably already knows that pineapples are fruit but do they know that carrots are actually roots?

 What You Need:

 - 2–3 carrot tops, cut about 1” from the top

 - Pebbles (optional)

 - 1 fresh pineapple

 - Start with the carrot top plants.
 Ask your child to fill the shallow bowl about 1/2” deep with sand.
 Invite them to decorate the edges of the sand with pebbles.

 - Have your child carefully trim off any leaves from the carrot top so they're no longer than 1/2”.